gcalderone/Gnuplot.jl/docs/src/options.md

         # available in your $PATH
         #Gnuplot.options.cmd = "/path/to/gnuplot";

-        # Set the display behaviour (see documentation, or let Gnuplot.jl
+        # Force a specific display behaviour (see documentation).
+If
-        # choose the best option according to your runtime environment):
+        # not given explicit Gnuplot.jl will choose the best option
+        # according to your runtime environment.
-        #Gnuplot.options.gpviewer = true/false
+        #Gnuplot.options.gpviewer = true

         # Set the default terminal for interacitve use
         Gnuplot.options.term = "wxt size 700,400";